CalebJohn/joplin-math-mode/README.md

 - Restart Joplin

 # Configuration
 Math Mode supports a small number of settings that can be adjusted by placing a "config line" inside a math block.
-The defaults can be changed under Tools -> Options -> Math Mode (Preferences on MacOS).
+The defaults can be changed under Tools -> Options -> Math Mode (macOS: Joplin -> Preferences -> Math Mode).
 The supported settings are (defaults listed first):

 	```math
 	global: no | yes